5.11 COVRT 18 Backpack

 It passed the preliminary testing so it came with us for 5000 miles in four-weeks via 5 airline flights, 3 ferry boats, 3 trains, 6 cars, and 1 donkey.
 I had it loaded with: 2 Klean Kanteen bottles with water (2 liters total) our EDC Kit, Ipad mini, Kindle, language book, iWalk 6000mah backup battery, Vanguard binoculars, Cocoon Air-Core Ultralight Pillow, iPhone, Canon Point-n-shoot camera, 2 pairs of Surefire Earplugs, Hand sanitizer, bandanna, eyeglasses + case, Camelbak Antidote Bladder, in-ear headphones, Rite-in-the-rain notepad, Fisher Space Pen, sweatshirt, and the kitchen sink.

 Inner MOLLE in the R.A.C. compartment.
-The is a conceal pocket behind this one.
+There is a conceal carry pocket behind this one.

 The admin pocket is big, and well planned out, easy to get in and out of.

 There is a concealed dual-entry pocket which I used to hold passports and tickets in as we were moving along.
 When we were bunked down for the night or leaving the pack behind I would move our valuables to the water bladder pocket, and hid them behind the Camelbak.

 Not that I thought that was fool-proof but it's not so easy to see that that pouch exists, so perhaps a would-be thief might not expect it in a bag like this one.

 Then again the bag is so nice they might just steal the whole thing anyway...